isocroft/Radixx/README.md

 - A sizable amount of boilerplate code (especially with **connect()** and/or **mapStateToProps()** from _react-redux_ project library) is required to get Redux up and running.
 - Dynamically structured state is impossible. (mature, complex apps need this the most).
 - Increased probability of state key(s) collisions between reducers (very likely in a big complex web app but highly unlikely in samll ones).
-- Global variables are always a bad thing (This applies to the composition of the Redux application state itself) as you could `clobber` them unknowingly.
+- Global variables are most times a bad thing (This applies to the composition of the Redux application state itself) as you could `clobber` them unknowingly.
 - Performance suffers as your state tree gets larger (Immutability is a good thing...sometimes).
 - Each time the **connect()** decorator is called, it pulls in the entire application state (when using _react-redux_ project library).